TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 over.
-But then the vast amounts of knowledge and the varying preferences of the voters are not reflected in the proposals, because, in the better case, the data fails to propagate up the hierarchies due to information-handling bottlenecks, preventing humans from processing large amounts of information inanyform^3.
+But then the vast amounts of knowledge and the varying preferences of the voters are not reflected in the proposals, because, in the better case, the data fails to propagate up the hierarchies due to information-handling bottlenecks, preventing humans from processing large amounts of information in any form^3.
 Voting is therefore carried out over alternatives almost void of truly relevant considerations.
-In small groupswe rarely even consider voting.
+In small groups we rarely even consider voting.
 People simply say what they have to say and this by itself is enough for the participants to understand each other’s opinion and where they agree or disagree with each other.
 The participants don’t need to vote because they already know what the voting result would be, since all the information is already presented, implicitly or explicitly, in what they say.
-Put it differently, theopinion map naturally arises from things said duringdiscussion.
+Put it differently, the opinion map naturally arises from things said during discussion.
 How can we achieve this in the larger scale, in which we have a discussion among a large amount of participants yet we are still able to recover the opinion map?
 This is made possible with the help of machines, but it comes with a significant